AlexeyPopovUA/advanced-logger/README.md

 ## Runtime environment support :running_woman:

-Builds are generated as ES5 bundles for nodejs and browser environments.
+Builds are generated as ES2015 bundles for nodejs and browser environments.

 :robot: NodeJS - tested on latest lts

-:globe_with_meridians: Browser - all latest browsers + IE10, IE11 (fetch polyfill)
+:globe_with_meridians: Browser - all latest browsers, that support ES2015 JS.

 ## [Documentation](https://advancedlogger.com "Advanced Logger's Homepage")